-Take Five - World markets themes for the week ahead
+Take Five: World markets themes for the week ahead

 3/DRAGHI-ING ON

-ECB bond-buying is officially over but with economic data and inflation both continuing to underwhelm, the central bank has little time to relax.
+ECB bond-buying is officially over, but with economic data and inflation both continuing to underwhelm, the central bank has little time to relax.
 Policymakers have acknowledged the euro zone slowdown could last longer than anticipated but will be hoping nonetheless that upcoming data might bring some relief.

 In particular, they will monitor the snapshot of business activity in the bloc in the shape of flash PMIs for January.
 They are out on Thursday, hours before the ECB meeting, and Reuters polls indicate some stabilisation is likely after recent dire readings.
 Powerhouse Germany, which barely skirted recession in the latter part of 2018, releases its ZEW sentiment survey on Tuesday.